Morokodo language: Names

 Ma’di- Ma’di people use this as the second representative for Morokodo.
 Often people say the term “Ma’di Mouth” Several of the related language groups still recognize themselves as Ma’di and class themselves Ma’di people.

 Moru: Kodo- Third name commonly used.

+Status

+Although there are 50,000 speakers of Morokodo, there are only 3,400 native speakers worldwide.
+There is a scarce amount of printed material of the endangered language and the only published works are missionary publications, such as the translation of the New Testament and song/prayer booklets by the Catholic missionaries.There is no signs of revitalization of the Morokodo language, and other languages such as English and Arabic are becoming more dominant in Sudan due to the growing diversity of people and the expansion of property productions in the area.